MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates.md

 ## What are base template types?

 Base template types are special templates that Microsoft created for specific industries.
-These base templates often contain proprietary apps that aren't available in the store and team properties not yet supported individually in Teams templates.
+These base templates often contain proprietary apps that aren't available in the store and team properties that are not yet supported individually in Teams templates.

 Once a base template type is defined, you can extend or override these special templates with additional properties that you'd like to specify.
-However, some base template types contain properties that can't be overridden.
+But some base template types contain properties that can't be overridden.

 By default the base template is set to **Standard** which doesn't contain any additional proprietary apps or special properties.
 Below is the current list of base templates types available.